 COFFEE ROASTS FROM LIGHT TO DARK

-Coffee roasting is the process that brings out the flavors and aromas out of the green, soft coffee beans, There are three coffee roastings, light roasted coffee, medium roasted coffee, and dark roasted coffee.
+Coffee roasting is the process that brings the flavors and aromas out of the green, soft coffee beans, There are three coffee roastings, lightly roasted coffee, medium roasted coffee, and dark roasted coffee.

 The degree of how much coffee beans are roasted is one of the most important factors that tell the taste of the coffee.
 Before roasting, coffee beans are green, soft, with a fresh smell and little or no taste.
 The roasting process transforms these raw beans into the scented, flavorful, crunchy beans that we recognize as coffee.